rabbitmq/rabbitmq-website/site/logging.md

 log.federation.file = rabbit_federation.log
 </pre>

-To disable a log type, you can use the `none` log level.
-For example, to disable upgrade logs:
+To deactivate a log type, you can use the `none` log level.
+For example, to deactivate upgrade logs:

 <pre class="lang-ini">